Alexandara/photometry-plus/README.md

 Photometry+ is an autonomous photometry program designed for  astronomers to perform fast photometry with as much control  as they desire.
 This program is specifically tailored to the Great Basin Observatory telescope data, but can be adjusted to be used for other .fits files.

 # Motivation
-This project was created to speed up the lengthy process that is photometry.
-Doing photometry by hand is slow and inefficient, and it is not easy to do for beginners.
-With this program it becomes much simpler to do the actual process of photometry as well as, for beginners, to look inside of the program and understand what is happening.
+This project was created to speed up the lengthy process that is differential photometry.
+Doing differential photometry by hand is slow and inefficient, and it is not easy to do for beginners.
+With this program it becomes much simpler to do the actual process of photometry and to look inside of the program and understand what is happening.

 # Build Status
 Build successful

-# Full Guide and Tutorial for GitHub Version
+# Full Guide and Tutorials
 https://docs.google.com/document/d/156hhJvwQ5JsuQsuCONkSsc4z2qmjbsZ71uLW4XOGpw8/edit?usp=sharing

 # Tech used